Make the Most of Your Plastic Surgery ConsultationJanuary 29, 2016

 Don’t forget to check any local, county, and state medical society web sites in your area.

 ABOUT THE AUTHORScott Kasden, MD, FACS, became certified by The American Board of Plastic Surgery, and was honored to be admitted into many societies such as The American Society of Plastic Surgery, The American Society for Aesthetic Plastic Surgery, and The American Society for Metabolic and Bariatric Surgery.
-In 1999, Dr. Kasden moved his home and practice to Southlake, becoming the first plastic surgeon to open an office in the then small town with a new Town Square.
 Currently, Dr. Kasden has two professional passions: Cosmetic surgery, and cosmetic rehabilitation of massive weight loss patients.